mtomasovic/inertia/README.md

 ## How to Play

 1. **Start**: Your ball begins at the blue starting marker
-2. **Navigate**: Use WASD keys, tilt your device, or the virtual joystick to move through the green glowing path
+2. **Navigate**: Use WASD keys or the virtual joystick to move through the green glowing path
 3. **Control Options**:
    - **Desktop**: WASD keys for precise directional control
-   - **Mobile Tilt**: Tilt your device for continuous movement control (permission required)
-   - **Mobile Joystick**: Use the virtual joystick below the game area for gamepad-style control
+   - **Mobile**: Use the virtual joystick below the game area for gamepad-style control
 4. **Avoid the Abyss**: Stay on the path!
 The dark areas surrounding the path are dangerous
 5. **Reach the Goal**: Make it to the red ending marker to win
 6. **Leave Your Mark**: Watch your burned trail mark the path as you progress